Bytesafe is a package management platform for a secure code supply chain.

 Yes, with Bytesafe Policies.
 Policies are rules that are checked before any registry action is applied.
 Example include Secure Policy, that only allows package versions without known vulnerabilities in registries.

 Yes, with the Vulnerability Scanner Plugin.
 The plugin scans all packages in a registry to identify any known vulnerabilities from the Bytesafe advisory database.
 Users are notified in Bytesafe or directly in their Slack channels.

-Yes, with the License Scanner Plugin.
-Packages in a registry are scanned to identify unlicensed or non-standard licenses.
-Users are notified in Bytesafe or directly in their Slack channels.
+Yes, with the License Compliance Plugin.
+Packages in a registry are scanned and compared to the active license policy to identify problematic, unlicensed or non-standard licenses.
+Users are notified through email, in Bytesafe and directly in their Slack channels.

 Bytesafe support is available either via email (email@example.com) or using the chat widget from either this site or from inside Bytesafe.

 During sign up you select your desired workspace name and sign up with a user (social login or email).
 No other information is required.
 You do not have to provide any payment method or billing information.